TomaszWoloszyn983/westport-travel-guide/README.md

   ![Gallery section](assets/images/readMe/wtg_gallery_page.jpg)

+- **Navigation bar**
 All sections are clearly and simply arranged inside the navigation bar which allows for an easy access to each of them.
+The navigation bar contains five buttons which correspond with each of the five sections of the page and provides links to them.

+  Future feature about this section is to improve its layout and responsiveness for screen sizes between 551px and 667px where the layout collapses into two rows instead of one.

 - **Footer.** - The last section is Footer that contain information about copyrights and links to the social media such as Facebook, Twitter and Instagram.